clbarnes/nblast-rs/README.md

 Rust implementation of NBLAST, originally published [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4961245/) and implemented [here](https://github.com/natverse/nat.nblast/), with python bindings.

-This repository acts as a cargo workspace, and contains two crates:
+This repository acts as a cargo workspace, and contains three crates:

 - [nblast-rs](./nblast-rs), a cargo project representing the `nblast` rust crate
 - [nblast-py](./nblast-py), a maturin project representing the `pynblast` python project (which binds to rust)
+- [nblast-js](./nblast-js), a wasm-pack project building the `nblast_js` webassembly package (which binds to rust)

 To build and test the python project in `nblast-py` (which should not be deployed as a crate), use `maturin develop` and `pytest` in the subdirectory.